greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 UNIQUE \( column\_name \[, ... \] \) \[ INCLUDE \( column\_name \[, ...\]\) \] \( table\_constraint \)
 :   The `UNIQUE` constraint specifies that a group of one or more columns of a table may contain only unique values.
 The behavior of a unique table constraint is the same as that of a unique column constraint, with the additional capability to span multiple columns.
 The constraint therefore enforces that any two rows must differ in at least one of these columns.

 :   For the purpose of a unique constraint, null values are not considered equal.
-XXX The column(s) that are unique must contain all the columns of the Greenplum distribution key.
+The column(s) that are unique must contain all the columns of the Greenplum distribution key.
 In addition, the `<key>` must contain all the columns in the partition key if the table is partitioned.
 Note that a `<key>` constraint in a partitioned table is not the same as a simple `UNIQUE INDEX`.
-XXX

 :   Each unique constraint should name a set of columns that is different from the set of columns named by any other unique or primary key constraint defined for the table.
 (Otherwise, Greenplum discards redundant unique constraints.)